Rule XII: Rules of Procedure for Appeals (Non-Academic Standing)

 - Students desiring to appeal an instructor’s final grade should do so to the Associate Dean for Academic Affairs of UNH Franklin Pierce School of Law.
 The decision for the appeal is final and unappealable.

-- Stages of Final Grade Appeal
+- Procedures for Final Grade Appeal

 D. Appeals for academic rule waiver decisions